mathspp/mathspp/pages/02.blog/01.pydonts/string-translate-and-maketrans-methods/item.en.md

 which is supposed to speed up the translation process itself.

-Then, the three lines that follow update the translation table in such a way that the parenthesis, brackets, and braces, are mapped like I said they would.
+Then, the three lines that follow update the translation table in such a way that the parentheses, brackets, and braces, are mapped like I said they would.

 In the end, the translation behaves like this: